bitnami/charts/bitnami/dataplatform-bp1/README.md

 In order to render complete information about the deployment including all the sub-charts, please use --render-subchart-notes flag while installing the chart.

 ## Upgrading

+### To 7.0.1

+This minor updates the README file to configure the wavefront to the existing setup.

 ### To 7.0.0